The Lizard: Penzance to Falmouth

 Penzance to Falmouth in 4 days Walking Code: CSL5

-We offer two different holidays from Penzance to Falmouth– choose from 4 or 5 days walking, depending on how far you want to walk each day.
-This is a great route in its own right allowing you to explore the most southerly point of Great Britain (Lizard Point), walking along the rugged coastline with hidden coves steeped in history.
+We offer two holidays from Penzance to Falmouth.
+Choose from 4 or 5 days walking, depending on how far you want to walk each day.
+This is a fantastic section of path allowing you to explore Lizard Point, the most southerly tip of Great Britain.

-This is the shortest holiday covering the route from Penzance to Falmouth.
-You have two days of 13 miles and two other days of 17 miles.
-Walking the whole route over 4 days can be quite challenging in some sections and so you need to be a fairly experienced walker to tackle this itinerary.
+This is the shorter of our two holidays from Penzance to Falmouth.
+There are two days of 13 miles and two days of 17 miles.
+Walking the whole route over 4 days can be quite challenging in places, so you need to be a fairly experienced walker to tackle this holiday.

 |Day 1||Travel to Penzance for your first nights accommodation|